Who we are

-The Management Committee (Board of Trustees) has delegated the day-to-day management of PAS to the Joint Managing Solicitors.
+The Management Committee (Board of Trustees) has delegated the day-to-day management of PAS to its Director.

-Deborah Russo and Lubia Begum-Rob jointly manage PAS and are responsible for the day-to-day running of the organisation.
-They manage and supervise PAS staff, regularly report to trustees as well as run their own cases.
-Both have been at PAS for over 10 years and are qualified Solicitors with over 12 years PQE.
+Lubia Begum-Rob manages PAS and is responsible for the day-to-day running of the organisation.
+Lubia supervises PAS staff, regularly reports to trustees and runs her own cases.
+She has been at PAS for 20 years and is a qualified Solicitor.

-Deborah was the first Women Prisoners’ Caseworker at PAS.
-Alongside her position as Joint Managing Solicitor, she continues to take on women’s cases with a particular focus on indeterminate sentence prisoners.
-Lubia was originally employed to undertake Race and Religious Discrimination case work focusing on civil litigation and non-litigious complaints regarding racial and religious discrimination.
-Within her role as Joint Managing Solicitor, she continues to advise prisoners on racial and religious issues.
-Together, they run a monthly legal advice outreach clinic at HMP Belmarsh, the highest security prison in Europe.
+Lubia was originally employed to undertake Race and Religious Discrimination casework, focusing on civil litigation and non-litigious complaints regarding ethnic and religious discrimination.
+In her role as Director, she continues to advise prisoners on ethnic and religious issues.
+Lubia runs a regular legal advice Outreach Clinic at HMP Belmarsh, the highest security prison in Europe.

 Kate Lill is the Women Prisoners’ Caseworker at PAS, having joined in May 2015.
 Women in prison have different experiences and needs to men, and often require specialist assistance.
 Kate offers legal advice, information and representation to women in custody, and also runs regular outreach advice clinics at HMPs Bronzefield, Downview, New Hall and Send.
 Kate previously worked at the Death Penalty Project and Prisoners Abroad, where she assisted British nationals in detention overseas.
 Kate qualified as a Barrister in 2010.